apham15/Anh-Andrew-Pham.github.io/index.md

 ### 2. Conclusion
 * Amazon Fine Food Review dataset is the incredible one.
 It allows me to utilized all my skills: statistical analysis, supervised learning method, unsupervised learning method, machine learning algorithm, deep learning.
+* I used to confuse about the Sparse Matrix, but with this dataset, I completely understand how the matrix works by researching and applying it into my personal recommendation system.
+Furthermore, it is priceless to bring the relevence of statistic to the real world by utilizing it into the hand-on project.
 * From this dataset, I learn that with deep learning, everything is so simple.
 Kereas class with tokenzie to vectorize word is faster than TF-IDF traditional method.
 Also, RNN-LSTM utilized the plaintext review vectorized to bring up the better accuracy score for future sentiment analysis
 * My work is useful for all type of e-commerce because it can apply for both strategy team and customer service team to help the business to be better.